Nima-Shadkam/OnlineShop-Clean-Architecture/README.md

 I tried to implement OnlineShop project so i created clean architecture webapi .
-I implemented Global middleware for error handling all services ,in addition created Custom ActionResult  for Return Data and messages , finally i used Microsoft.Extensions.Logging and wrote LogInformation in file.txt .
+I implemented Global middleware for error handling all services ,in addition created Custom ActionResult  for Return Data and messages, after that call parameters from appsettings.json for instance DBConnection , finally i used Microsoft.Extensions.Logging and wrote LogInformation in file.txt .
 .
 .
 .